digitraceslab/niimpy/docs/aware.rst

 AwareLocationDayOld
 -------------------

-This table ptakes one-day chunks of data and does some processing, for cases where we can't give raw location data.
+This table takes one-day chunks of data and does some processing, for cases where we can't give raw location data.
 A day goes from 04:00 one day to 04:00 the next day.
 Since the information is reliant upon location services being enabled, the frequency can range from zero to several thousands per hour.
 * ``day``: day which is being analyzed, format YYYY-MM-DD.
 * ``totdist``: total distance traveled during the day, meters.
 * ``locstd``: radius of gyration (standard deviation of location throughout the day), meters.